satyam-x10/Zclap-RA/readme.md

 ---

-These configuration should work fine for windows
+These configuration should work fine for windows .Project is availiable on localhost:5173 After project is running succesfully here is a demo on how to use the project